-An Air Force LC-130, equipped with skis for landing, transports scientists and workers to Antarctica and back.
+An Air Force I.C-130, equipped with skis for landing, transports scientists and workers

 American scientists and their helpers who are traveling to the interior of Antarctica fly from Christchurch, New Zealand, on U.S. Air Force planes, operated by the 109th Airlift Wing of the New York Air National Guard.
 These LC-130s are outfitted with skis instead of wheels for landing on the ice runways.